realtux/mbox/readme.md

 /**
  * signature: mbox.alert(message[, options[, callback]])
  * message: the message to show the users
- * options[optional]: an object of options (see mbox.custom for options and defaults)
+ * options[optional]: an object of options (see Options below for options and defaults)
  * callback[optional]: a function to execute after the user clicks 'Ok' */